 You should be able to find Brie at your regular grocery store.
 I’ve bought Brie at Walmart, Kroger, Trader Joe’s– it’s everywhere.

-It’s usually with the specialty cheeses (not the shredded or sliced cheese), and is generally sold in a round cardboard container.
+It’s usually with the specialty cheeses (not the shredded or sliced cheese), and is generally sold in a round balsa wood container.

 This recipe will work perfectly with a standard Brie, but is also delicious (maybe even more delicious?) with a double or triple cream Brie.